msaizar/telegram-cloudflare-connector/README.md

    ```

 2. **Configure credentials** in `.env.local`:
-   - Set your Telegram API credentials (see [Obtaining Telegram Credentials](#obtaining-telegram-credentials-for-testing))
+   - Set your Telegram API credentials (see [Obtaining Telegram Credentials for testing](#obtaining-telegram-credentials-for-testing))
    - Database connection string is automatically configured by docker-compose

 3. **Start local services:**